 The Wild and Scenic Rivers program of the National Park Service along with the Farmington River Coordinating Committee is offering the Junior River Ranger Program for youth.
-Children are able to pick up an activity booklet at the Farmington River Coordinating Committee's office at Squires Tavern, the American Legion Campground office, The Stone Museum at People's State Forest, Barkhamsted Town Hall in the main office and at Rose's Kitchen in Riverton.
-All children that attended the Barkhamsted Recreation Commission's Summer Camp recieved a booklet during camp.
-Once your child completes their book and has it signed off, they will recieve their badge and awared.
+Children are able to pick up an activity booklet at the Farmington River Coordinating Committee's office at Squires Tavern, The Stone Museum at People's State Forest, Barkhamsted Town Hall in the main office and at Rose's Kitchen in Riverton.
+All children that attended the Barkhamsted Recreation Commission's Summer Camp received a booklet during camp.
+Once your child completes their book and has it signed off at one of the above locations, they will receive their badge and award.

 The booklet has activities that get youth and families out on the river and participate in hands on exploring and learning.
 The program is geared for children aged 6-12 years old, but all youth are encouraged to participate if they want to.
 Once the youth complete the booklet, they can hand it in, have it checked, and receive a badge and certificate stating they are now a Junior River Ranger.

 For more information on the program, contact Stephan Bastrzycki, River Steward at the Farmington River Coordinating Committee- riversteward@farmington river.org, or check out the committee’s website, www.farmingtonriver.org.